 Lenders often don’t consider overtime income when they assess a home loan.

-If they see that your overtime income is regular and substantial then they may consider 50% of that overtime income when assessing your loan so finding a lender that can consider more is key!
+However, if you can show that your overtime income is regular and substantial then they may consider 50% of that overtime income when assessing your loan.

 Can banks accept 100% of my overtime income?

 In cases where your field of work is classified as an essential service, some banks and lenders may consider 100% of your overtime as part of their assessment.

 These essential services are: